neat/export

 of candidate solutions, NeatStateJSON is the combined pause-and-resume

-artifact that preserves both layers together.
+artifact that preserves both layers together plus the species-side runtime

 NetworkClass

-Network class with static fromJSON method.
+Network class with static fromJSON() method.

 Import helpers use this contract when rebuilding genomes from serialized JSON without needing to know the concrete network implementation details.